 HOFFMAN: John’s grandfather, Gianni Agnelli, was no stranger to dramatic gestures.
 Esquire Magazine named him one of the five best dressed men in the history of the world.
 Jackie Kennedy reportedly wanted to marry him.
-He was charismatic, vivacious and the sort of person who crashes at 120-miles-an-hour into a meat truck in Monte Carlo and lived to tell the tale.
+He was charismatic, vivacious and the sort of person who crashes his Ferrari at 120-miles-an-hour into a meat truck in Monte Carlo and lived to tell the tale.

 So offering a board seat to his soft-spoken 21-year-old grandson was just another ordinary day in Gianni’s life.
 For John, however, it was life-altering.
 It also felt eerily familiar.